vintagesucks/caddy-script/README.md

 #### Requirements

 - Clean Ubuntu 16.04.
 Droplet on [DigitalOcean](https://m.do.co/c/5585c0623c5d)*
-- Domain pointed to Droplet

 #### Usage

 `bash <(curl -s https://raw.githubusercontent.com/vintagesucks/caddy-script/master/main.sh)`

-You'll be asked for your timezone, an email, the domain to use and additional features you want.
+You'll be asked for your timezone, an email, the domain/ip to use and additional features you want.

 #### Help